 6810 Cork Cold Springs Rd Geneva, OH 44041-9346 440-466-1278

-WiFi is also available.
-It would be hard to find a more affordable “vacation” that includes all of these amenities as well as the fellowship of like minded individuals who enjoy learning about our natural world.
-Don’t miss out, register today.
+It would be a challenge to find a more affordable vacation that includes all of these amenities as well as the fellowship of like-minded individuals who enjoy learning about our natural world.
+Don’t miss out.
+Reserve your spot now.

 Items you may wish to bring include:

 clothing for 1 week (no good clothes are needed for planned camp activities), clothing for warm/inclement weather (raincoat, umbrella, boots, hiking boots, walking stick, extra shoes/socks, jacket, hat and gloves….the weather is very unpredictable and most activities will be outdoors, rain or shine), swim suit, sleepwear and slippers, sleeping bag or sheets/blankets, pillow, towels, washcloths, toiletries, medications, first aid items, heating pad/pain killers, fanny pack/backpack/both, flashlight/red extra batteries – red flashlight for night hike, if available, insect repellent, notebook/pencils for field notes, field guides, camera, binoculars/magnifying glass, snacks to share (fridge space available), fishing pole/accessories if you want to fish.
 You can bring a bicycle if you have the means to transport one.

 electric fan (lodge is air conditioned or heated as needed), small TV table, whistle (if you plan to hike alone)

 Items of General Interest to bring:

 posters, science items of interest, pictures from past camps, baggies/containers to collect specimens for display, games/puzzles and magazines to share, your smile